FEMA Flood Insurance Rate Maps Update for O‘ahu

 Final Flood Insurance Rate Maps (FIRMs) Released

 The Federal Emergency Management Agency (FEMA) provides communities with Flood Insurance Rate Maps (FIRMs) to determine flood zones and high-risk flood areas.
-Since 2019, FEMA has been studying flood risk along numerous streams across Oʻahu, many of which have not been studied before.
-Using the study’s findings, FEMA released a preliminary update to Oʻahu’s FIRMs.
+From 2019-2024, FEMA studied flood risk along numerous streams across Oʻahu, many of which had not been studied before.
+Using the study’s findings, FEMA released an update to FIRMs on Oʻahu.

 Get a Discount on Flood Insurance Premiums